 The Federal Court and Federal Circuit Court Regulation 2012 (the Regulation) sets fees that are payable in proceedings in the Federal Court of Australia.
 They also set the fees for the Federal Circuit and Family Court of Australia (previously the Federal Magistrates Court) (for the Federal Circuit Court, other than proceedings under the Family Law Act 1975).

 The Regulation also sets fees for the service and execution of process of the Courts and contain provisions in relation to the administration of fees: including how fees are calculated, who is liable to pay fees, proceedings which do not attract fees, exemptions, when fees are payable, deferrals, what happens if fees are not paid and refunds.

 The Regulation applies to any document filed or any service requested since 1 January 2013.
-Fee rates were adjusted by the “biennial increase” provision of the Regulation (section 2.20) from 1 July 2014.
 Some significant changes were made to the fee rates from 1 July 2018 by the Court and Tribunal Legislation Amendment (Fees and Juror Remuneration) Regulations 2018.

 Information about fees payable in the Federal Circuit Court after that date is available on the Federal Circuit Court's website.

 Fees for filing, setting down, hearing, mediation, taxation of bills of costs and other services (except filing fees for human rights applications) set out in the Regulation increase periodically under a formula to adjust for upwards movement in the All Groups Consumer Price Index.